dezrenmikell/reactState/README.md

   ...
 ```

-The use of `setState()` is a best practice and will allow us to avoid many common pitfalls that come from updating our component's state directly.
+The use of `setState()` is a best practice and will allow us to avoid many common pitfalls that come from updating our component's state directly.  `setState` is how we will always be manipulating items in our state.

 * Just like our jQuery days, we'll need to add some kind of `event listener` to our toggle button so it will run our function.
 Fortunately, React has several pre-built `events` that will handle all of this functionality for us.
 We simply need to build a function, and tell the button to trigger the function `onClick()`: